 I won’t be arriving in Kigali until late Saturday afternoon and it always takes a while to get up and running.
 Please look for the next blog post early next week.
 I am grateful to all of you who follow the blog and offer your support.

-Somewhere over the Atlantic Ocean – Sunday, January 6, 2019
+Somewhere over the Atlantic Ocean – Sunday, January 6, 2019 (from Patty)

 Chris was the only member of my team on the same flights to Rwanda, although we met just departing Toronto.